CapsCode-Website/blogfiles/general/useful-vs-code-extensions/index.md

 ## 41. VS Code Icons

 This extension is just for fun and to make your vs code looks attractive.
-This extension creaetes icons based on the file type and those really look very awesome.
+This extension creates icons based on the file type and those really look very awesome.

 ![vscodeicons](https://raw.githubusercontent.com/CapsCode-Website/blogfiles/master/general/useful-vs-code-extensions/images/vscode_icons.JPG?raw=true)